Shalun line: Construction

-With the exception of the end of the junction with the Western Line, the line is completely elevated.
+With the exception of the end of the junction with the Western line, the line is completely elevated.
 Work was originally planned to be completed in 2009, but due to flood prevention work on Erren River, which crosses under the rail line, the completion date was pushed back to January 2011.
 There have been some complaints from local residents that the increased number of trains passing through Tainan will increase the number of times road traffic must stop at level crossings to let trains pass.
-The line has three stations: the existing TRA Western Line Zhongzhou Station, which was renovated and modified as a junction station, and the newly built Chang Jung University, and Shalun Stations.
+The line has three stations: the existing TR Western line Zhongzhou station, which was renovated and modified as a junction station, and the newly built Chang Jung University, and Shalun stations.